howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

   [
     'Subscriptions follow a request-response-cycle',
     'Subscriptions are best implemented with MailChimp',
-    'Subscriptions are a real-time GraphQL contract, and can be implemented with diffrerent real-time transports', "Subscriptions are defined on the 'Query' type and annotated with the @realtime-directive" ]
+    'Subscriptions are a real-time GraphQL contract, and can be implemented with different real-time transports', "Subscriptions are defined on the 'Query' type and annotated with the @realtime-directive" ]
 correctAnswer: 2